on April 22, 2021 (last modified on July 6, 2022) • 16 minute read

 If you’re looking for a social channel to prioritize in your B2B marketing efforts, the experts we consulted overwhelmingly recommend LinkedIn.
 Try dedicating more time to your content, networking and recruiting to see if you get results.

-Remember that your engagement and audience data will give you the best insight into what works well for your brand.
+Remember that the engagement and audience data provided by your social media dashboard will give you the best insight into what works well for your brand.
 Consider these results a starting point for a data-backed social media strategy.